 My advice would be to always design 3 or 4 thumbnails and ask some of your friends which would they click on first.
 In my experience, this works like a charm.
 If your thumbnails suck, many won’t click on your video if it isn’t relevant or attractive.
 At the end of a day thumbnails (and title) will determine your CTR.
 If your thumbnail fails to capture your viewer’s attention, then you have failed.
 You can use TubeBuddy’s Thumbnail Generator to create thumbnails and save your precious time.

-Trust me, none of your videos will go viral (you can forget about that), none of bigger YouTubers will shout you out (don’t waste your time contacting them), you are on your own and you have to utilize the YouTube algorithm and try to get your videos shown in the suggested videos of popular YouTubers, and get your videos at the top of a semi-popular or long tail search terms.
+Trust me, none of your videos will go viral (you can forget about that), none of the bigger YouTubers will shout you out (don’t waste your time contacting them), you are on your own and you have to utilize the YouTube algorithm and try to get your videos shown in the suggested videos of popular YouTubers, and get your videos at the top of semi-popular or long-tail search terms.
 Some basic tips for SEO:

 - use the main keywords in the title

-- use 5,000 character limit in the description (use your keywords)
+- use a 5,000 character limit in the description (use your keywords)

 - create playlists around your main keywords